Menu

 1. Participants will learn indications and etiology of both trauma and transplant related tracheostomies

-2. Participants will understand different thought processes and considerations associated with each population (trauma/transplant)
+2. Participants will describe different thought processes and considerations associated with each population (trauma/transplant)

 3. Participants will recall benefits and considerations for a speaking value of both mechanically ventilated and non-ventilated patients regarding dysphagia and communication deficits.